stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - I've refined the double-tap action.
 A few months before Apple removed the double-tap zoom feature from iOS, I'd implemented it in ngx-extended-pdf-viewer.
 Nowadays, it confuses most people, but I didn't want to remove it entirely.
 Some people (like me) still like it.
 So I've added a couple of options to the `pdfDefaultOptions` object allowing you to deactivate or fine-tune the feature.
 By default, it's inactive in text selection mode, and active in hand mode.
 By default, the second double-tap is ignored now.
 In previous versions, it used to toggle back to the previous zoom level.
 Starting with version 16, you need to explicitly opt-in to this.
 - The bookmark button is gone.
 It didn't play well with Angular routing, so I removed it.
+- I've modified some of the CSS rules of the toolbar to the individual buttons.
+The goal is to make customizing simpler, but of course, if your custom toolbar relies on the old CSS rule, you may see layout glitches.

 ## What's new in version 15?